jenni-gnz/anzg-metal-tool/text/page-1-TMFs.md

-Possible Toxicity Modifying Factors (TMFs) for metals include pH, dissolved organic carbon (DOC), calcium and magnesium.
+Possible Toxicity Modifying Factors (TMFs) for metals include pH, dissolved organic carbon (DOC), hardness, calcium, and magnesium.
 You need to select the TMFs that are relevant for the metal you are interested in.
 The TMFs needed for each metal are in Table 2.